thomashashi/vault-kerberos-demo/README.md

    first login `VAULT_TOKEN` is set to the same value, but this allows you to easily switch back and forth between Vault tokens

+### LDAP Weirdness

+There's an outstanding feature request in the Vault Kerberos authentication plugin - hashicorp/vault-plugin-auth-kerberos/#44 - to resolve an issue where the plugin mandates a setting that essentially forces it into thinking you are using Active Directory as your LDAP server, and that you have an attribute `userPrincipalName` set to the user's Kerberos principal name.
+That's not the case unless you're using Active Directory or Samba.
+To get around that, this demo fakes such an entry in the user entries.

 ### Useful commands
 1. `ldapsearch -x -b ou=Users,dc=example,dc=local uid=vagrant` - Examine the `vagrant`
    user LDAP entry